Val Kilmer Is ‘Unrecognizable’ And ‘Frail’ As He Continues Scary Cancer Battle

 Val Kilmer has seen better days.
 The Top Gun star was just spotted at a Los Angeles movie theater looking frail as ever as he continues his scary battle with throat cancer.
 Has Kilmer’s condition worsened over the past few months?

 According to Radar Online, Kilmer tried to sneak into the theater to watch Pacific Rim Uprising.
-The actor was spotted wearing a neck brace, oversized sunglasses and hat as he walked into the theater.
+The actor was spotted wearing a neck brace, oversized sunglasses, and hat as he walked into the theater.
 He also wore a large parka for the outing and carried around a small bag.

 Kilmer has been fighting throat cancer for several years and recently admitted that he underwent chemotherapy.
 Despite the treatment, doctors were forced to operate on Kilmer’s trachea, which significantly damaged his voice.